-The Chairman of the Audit Committee will ensure that the minutes of the Committee's activities are provided to the Supervisory Board, allowing it to be fully informed, thus facilitating its discussions.
+The Chairman of the Audit Committee will ensure that the minutes of the Committee's activities are provided to the Board of Directors, allowing it to be fully informed and thereby facilitating its discussions.

-The report of the Supervisory Board Chairman on corporate governance and internal control contains a presentation of the Committee's activity during the fiscal year ended.
+The report of the Board Chairman on corporate governance and internal control contains a presentation of the Committee's activity during the previous fiscal year.

-If, in the course of its work, the Audit Committee becomes aware of significant risks that do not appear to have been handled properly, the Chairman will immediately alert the Chairman of the Supervisory Board.
+If, in the course of its work, the Audit Committee becomes aware of significant risks that do not appear to have been handled properly, the Chairman will immediately alert the Chairman of the Board of Directors.

-16.3.2.2.
-COMPENSATION COMMITTEE
+16.3.3.2.
+Compensation Committee